hackclub/hackclub/workshops/Chart Js/README.md

 What we basically did here, was to give the elements a background color, a border (with a color too), a border radius, and some other stuff that you can see here:
 ![HTML DOM but with CSS](https://cloud-2dy6ppnzz.vercel.app/0image.png)

-Cool, our HTML document looks a lot better now!
+Cool, our website looks a lot better now!

 ## JavaScript